Notice: I receive compensation if you buy something through affiliate links on this post. This does not change the price you would pay.

 Now that you know the differences and similarities between these KitchenAid stand mixers, the next step is to match them with your situation.

-These are the points you should consider:
+These are the factors you should consider:

 - Your budget